 Calcium is the most important mineral for bone health.
-However, There are other minerals that play an important role as well.
+However, there are other minerals that play an important role as well.
 The good news is that a balanced diet provides adequate nutrients for most people—without the need for expensive supplementation.

 Here’s a snapshot of some mineral super-stars and links to further information about each one.
 Notice that many of the foods that supply them are the same, making it a lot easier to eat right.

 In laboratory animals, boron deprivation can lead to poor bone development.
 Boron deficiency may be associated with vitamin D deficiency.
-It appears that boron reduces the excretion of calcium, magnesium, and phosphorous, all of which are necessary to strong bones.
+It appears that boron reduces the excretion of calcium, magnesium, and phosphorous, all of which are necessary for strong bones.
 No dietary requirement has been set, but 4 to 5 milligrams daily is ample.
 Large doses can be toxic.

 Sources of Boron: almonds, apples, bananas, broccoli, celery, pears, grapes, legumes, nuts, and tomatoes.

 Copper is involved in collagen maturation and this protein helps provide the “infrastructure” that holds bone together.
 It appears that typical intake of copper is less than the recommended daily allowance and can lead to reduced bone formation, but further studies are needed.